Category: Geotechnical

 -

-Structural Scanning for Hidden Voids Inside Buildings – Jerusalem
+GPR Scanning for Hidden Voids Inside Buildings

 Not all jobs are glamorous but they are still highly needed.
 This week we used Ground Penetrating Radar (GPR) to assess risks hidden below houses and buildings.
 Defects in the subsurface – voids, loose soils, sinkholes, water ingress, or hidden fractures – often remain invisible until they cause real damage.
-In earthquake-prone areas or regions… Read more
+In earthquake-prone areas or regions Read more

 -